Ransomware Costs Continue to Escalate

-Regardless of approach, the most common outcome is encrypting some or all of a user’s files.
+Regardless of the approach, the most common outcome is encrypting some or all of a user’s files.
 A malicious binary on the infected system conducts that action.
 It encrypts Microsoft Word documents, databases, images, and other sensitive data.
 Of most significant importance, the cybercriminal holds a private key that prevents the files or data from being decrypted.

 In worst cases, ransomware may not stop at the user level.
 Instead, it spreads to the system and network levels.
-That spread potentially impacting the entire organization.
+That spread potentially impacts the entire organization.
 Typically, that attacker demands payment within 24 to 48 hours.
 Otherwise, files remain inaccessible.

 Despite claims by the attacker, hackers restore only 65% of data after ransom payment (Sophos).